 Nimman Road couldn’t be more different from the historical centre, being full of funky boutique stores, shopping malls, fine dining, and a buzzing nightlife scene including some of the city’s biggest and most famous clubs.

 Home to The University of Chiang Mai, there’s a youthful and upbeat vibe here which makes for a very exciting stay if you’re a younger person looking to blow off steam and make the most of your nights as well as your days.

-A family-friendly area and an ideal location for nature enthusiasts - the real rugged and wild green nature that so abounds in Thailand, more than anywhere else on Earth.
-The beautiful mountainside area is tranquil and lush, has plenty of natural attractions to visit, including national parks, waterfalls, and dense forest.
+The mountainside in Chiang Mai is an ideal location for nature enthusiasts - the real rugged and wild green nature that so abounds in Thailand, more than anywhere else on Earth.
+The mountainside is a natural paradise for a relaxing getaway, so tranquil and lush, with plenty of natural attractions to visit, including national parks, waterfalls, and dense forest.

 There are enough restaurants, cafes, and marts that you won’t be struggling to find a good place to sample the local cuisine, even whilst being slightly removed from the city.